Close Banner

 There are many places to park at this resort, from the slope side to in-town via gondola, to free parking outside of town via a shuttle.
 The Breckenridge Ski Resort lots are now managed by Breck Park.
 You can pay via the smartphone app (or the kiosk on site) and even reserve preferred parking in advance.
 You can get a $5 discount if you arrive with four or more people in your vehicle.
 The following are the main parking lots:

-• Beaver Run Lot (Access to Peak 9): Handicapped parking is available at the Beaver Run lot.
+• Beaver Run Lot (Access to Peak 9): Accessible parking is available at the Beaver Run lot.

 • Stables Lot (slope-side parking for Peak 7 and 8): Convenient covered parking within walking distance.